Shipping a Motor Grader

 - More than 85% of motor graders are transported via ocean freight.

-- The largest market for shifting is North America, accounting for approximately 40% of global shipments.
+- North America is the largest market for shifting motor graders, accounting for approximately 40% of global shipments.

 - Roughly 65% of motor graders are hauled using flatbed trailers.

-- The average transit time for shipments is approximately 14 days, ensuring efficient delivery to customers worldwide.
+- The average transit time for motor grader shipments is approximately 14 days, ensuring efficient delivery to customers worldwide.

 General Facts